OnePlus-5-T/local_manifests/README.md

 Note that not all the fastboot versions support the 'format' command.

 The OTA can be flashed from the recovery (using the 'ADB sideload' feature) or using third party recoveries like TWRP.

+To build for Dumpling, run the same commands with 'dumpling' instead of 'cheeseburger' in commands an paths.